Leonetienne/Artstation-grabber/readme.md

   max: 3

  -
-  terms: robby rotton
+  terms: Robby Rotton
 ```
-The last search term, 'robby rotton' is to show that you can also omit `max`.
+The last search term, 'Robby Rotton', is to show that you can also omit `max`.
 If you do not want to fetch artists, or searches, at all, just delete that yaml-array entirely.

 ## A word on power usage